JUNK TEENS IN THE NEWS

 “The honorees for BostInno’s 25 Under 25 never get older, but it seems they get more impressive each year.
 The class of 2023 includes a nonprofit leader supporting refugees and immigrants in their entrepreneurial ventures; a high schooler bringing virtual reality to the elderly; a university founder building a platform to connect students across college campuses . . .”

-GET A FREE QUOTE!
+GET YOUR FREE QUOTE!